spacepy/dbprocessing/docs/scripts.rst

 Prints a table of info about files or products or processes.

-.. option:: Database The name of the database to print table of
+.. option:: database The name of the database to print table of
-.. option:: Field Either Product or Mission (more to come)
+.. option:: field Either Product or Mission (more to come)

 printProcessQueue.py
 --------------------